MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution.md

 ## Prerequisite

-To follow the steps in this topic, you must switch tos an environment that contains a Common Data Services for Apps database.
+To follow the steps in this topic, you must switch to an environment that contains a Common Data Services for Apps database.

 ## Create a solution